Microservices-for-Small-Computer-School/.github/profile/README.md

 > 1. Creating .SqlProj, adding table, and Prepolulation of data
 > 1. Deploying .SqlProj into Local Sql Server using VS 2022
 > 1. Creating Azure SQL using Azure Portal
-> 1. Azure SQL Server and Database Security Features
+> 1. Azure SQL Server and Database Security Features, Elastic Pool, and Azure SQL Server Firewall
 > 1. Deploying .SqlProj into Azure SQL using VS 2022
 > 1. Connecting to Sql Azure using VS Code | Azure Data Studio | VS 2022